-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the E-M10 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 was succeeded by the Olympus E-M10 II.
+Both the M50 and the E-M10 have been discontinued, but can regularly be found used on eBay.
+The E-M10 was replaced by the Olympus E-M10 II, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon M50 and the Olympus E-M10?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS M50: